surgeventures/ai_interview/README.md

 ## AI Interview
 100 users have reached to you with a problem that they struggle with- clutered desktops (represented by this repository).
+Please note that you should not use AI to solve tasks below, but rather we want to see your thinking process and how you get to the solution.

 ### Tasks